Scholarship opportunities are currently Open

 Commit to attend the entire conference.

-Post 1 social media post during the event about their experience and tag/mention Cal-ICMA in their posts (@Cal_ICMA on LinkedIn / @Cal_ICMA on Twitter).
+Post 3 social media posts during the event about their experience and tag/mention Cal-ICMA in their posts (@Cal_ICMA on LinkedIn / @Cal_ICMA on Twitter).

 Author a brief blog post for the Cal-ICMA Newsletter regarding the conference experience.